Not Accepting Review Material 2018

 Most of the reviews I produce, are for complete RPGs or system neutral products.
 If the product does not fit this criteria, you are welcome to contact me, but it is very rare that I produce reviews concerning adventures, or writing which focuses on the mechanics, rules or tweaks of an established system.

-In addition to the above mentioned publications, reviews are posted on this blog and shared in my communities on Google Plus and Facebook.
+In addition to the above mentioned publications, reviews may be posted on this blog and shared in my communities on Google Plus and Facebook.
 Reviews for KoDT are owned by Kenzer and Company and re-published here with permission one year from the reviews publication, per specific issue.
 Reviews written for EN World may or may not be republished on this blog.
 Long story short, that is up to me (in how I format the review).

 It is rare when I do not have a virtual PDF slush pile, and there is always a wait.
 Products are reviewed in the order they are received, unless the publisher is willing to eat the cost of shipping a physical product to my address; these are bumped to the head of the line (And also and because it is 100% important to note, a physical product mailed to my front door-while wonderful, does nothing to impact the review).